Nelitaa/Awesome-books/README.md

 # Project Name

-> We build a basic website that allows users to add/remove books from a list.
-We did that by using JavaScript objects and arrays.
-Also we dynamically modify the DOM and add basic events.
+> "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+We use JavaScript classes.

 ## Built With